 Then came the tiles!
 If you recall my kitchen never had any tiles or backsplash of any kind.
 I think it just makes a kitchen more complete with a backsplash.I went with these gorgeous honeycomb marble tiles from The Home Depot.
 With the new granite counter, I didn’t get those few inches of backsplash against the wall so the tile is really serving a function.
 Here’s the kitchen with the new cupboards but everything else original.
 You can also see the old, 90’s style laminate countertop which was replaced with dramatic solid black granite just before the tile went up.

-Here’s Matt working away.
-You can also see my sexy granite counter top.
+You can see my sexy granite counter top.
 Doesn’t the black and teal just look so great together?
 Here’s the pretty much finished backsplash.
 The tile just gives the kitchen a way more luxe and finished look.
 I love the natural colour variations in the stone.
 If you’re looking for stark white, you may want to consider something other than marble because as you can see there’s quite a bit of grey.

 You could say that I love 50 shades of grey.
 I love it so much that I decided that, like cowbell, I needed more.
 I wanted to take the tiles all the way around the side walls and behind my new ‘faux’ open shelving (update coming soon).
-With my pals at Union 5 back in Ottawa I decided I would tackle the additional tile myself.
+I decided I would tackle the additional tile myself.
 Call me cray cray.
 No seriously, it was sooooo much work!
 There’s definitely satisfaction in doing it yourself after the fact but the f-bombs were flying freely during the 4-5 days it took this amateur tiler.
 Have you ever used a wet saw?
 Oh, well I have.
+I have found that these wet saws are some of the best tile saws.
 Have you ever cut a million tiny marble tiles with a wet saw?
 Oh, well I have.
 Here’s one side half done – you’ll have to stay tuned for the final reveal to see the complete look but you get the idea.